15 Books to inspire you to build a Global Business

 That’s true traction and once you’ve unlocked your growth lever, it makes everything else significantly easier.

 When you have traction, you can raise funds on your own terms, hire the best talent, garner press, establish partnerships and sell to whomever you choose.
-Traction is proof that your business is on the right track.

 Steve Jobs by Walter Isaacson.